 Rainbow cichlids have the ability to change colors depending on their mood or stage of spawning.
 They can change color in a few seconds, with shades ranging between yellow and golden to dark brown.

 The rainbow cichlid has an elongated body with pointed dorsal fins.
-Rainbow cichlids living in an aquarium will grow between three and four inches long.
-Wild fish can grow up to six inches long.
+Rainbow cichlid living in an aquarium will grow between three and five inches long.
+Wild fish can grow up to seven inches long.

 Male and female rainbow cichlids look similar.
 Males have long bodies, bright coloration, and pointed fins.
 Females have round bodies and rounded fins.
 Female fish are also larger than male fish.